transcriptionstream/transcriptionstream/README.md

   ```

 ### Running the Service
 - Start the service using `docker-compose`.
-This provides updates from running jobs and `ts-web` logs:
+This provides updates from running jobs and  noisy `ts-web` logs:
   ```bash
   docker-compose -p transcriptionstream up
   ```